 Andy Friedman is a visual artist, musician, illustrator, performance poet, writer, and cartoonist.
-He lives in Brooklyn, New York, with his wife and two children.
+He lives in Brooklyn, New York.

 Born in 1975 in East Meadow, New York, on Long Island, Friedman graduated with a B.F.A. in painting from The Rhode Island School of Design in 1997.
 He began working as an assistant in the editorial department at The New Yorker in 1998.
 The position was facilitated with the help of his mentor and former RISD painting professor Richard Merkin, a contributor of art to that, as well as many other magazines.
 Friedman received his first editorial illustration assignment from The New Yorker in 1999, and sold his first single-panel gag cartoon to the same magazine the following year.
 He signed his illustrative work under his own name, but used the pseudonym Larry Hat for his humorous drawings.

 Friedman's career as a touring artist began In 2002, following the publication of his debut collection of pencil drawings, Polaroid photographs, and poetry called Drawings & Other Failures on his own City Salvage Records label.
 To support its release, Friedman left his job as the assistant to Robert Mankoff—the Cartoon Editor of The New Yorker—and embarked on a tour that brought projections of the images from his book together with readings of his blues-inspired poetry and storytelling onstage.
 Averaging a hundred shows annually over the next three years, Friedman brought his "Slideshow Poetry" to music clubs, colleges, art museum theaters, and bars to nearly every state in the nation.
 His second book of art and poetry, Future Blues, was published in 2004.